luke-feeney/Are-we-wrong-about-Web3-/README.md

 ### We are git for data, so are we web3?

-While blockchain is too slow for software, immutabile - or append-only - data store are great.
+While blockchain is too slow for software, immutabile - or append-only - data stores are great.
 Or at least I think so.
 Web3 This is obviously something that revision control distributed databases with git-like qualities, so I asked the author of the [definitive blog](https://www.dolthub.com/blog/2021-09-17-database-version-control/) on version controlled databases.
 Tim from [Dolt](https://github.com/dolthub/dolt) said:

 > If we’re extending the definition of web3 to include decentralized software systems, Version controlled databases, like Terminus and Dolt, must be included.
 Tim Sehn